 Cotter’s aim is that Nod Away is the first of a seven volume series, and such is his decompressed storytelling style, there are concerns whether that will be enough.
 A complete picture has been worked out, and no detail is too trivial for inclusion.
 This would be a comment of the tedium of an enclosed environment were it not the same style employed before that’s reached.
 It’s an odd technique, as instead of immersing the reader in Cotter’s world and ensuring we know the characters and their repetitive tasks as intended, it encourages skipping in the hope that something of interest occurs.
 The important material happening within these sequences tends to become lost in the wash, which is a great pity as Cotter has an interesting story to tell once he reaches a crisis point when a wormhole between galaxies becomes operational.
 Unfortunately it’s taken 140 pages to arrive there, and much of it has been intentionally dull and routine.
 Once the content opens up, Cotter reveals that as far as humanity’s concerned, it might be a new world, but there’s been little evolution away from the old prejudices.
 However, barely has he picked up the pace than we reach the end.

-Nod Away is incredibly frustrating graphic novel.
+Nod Away is an incredibly frustrating graphic novel.
 The ideas are there, the characters are there, the art is refined, yet anything good is so deeply buried in such a mass of time wasting mundanity that it discourages exploration.
 Any continuation would benefit immensely from taking a less leisurely approach to plot.
+Nod Away 2 follows.